jordanhewko/Math350/README.md

-This is a repository for the basic implementation of the algorithms for my Math 350 class: Introduction to  graph theory.
+This is a repository for the implementation of the algorithms for my math 350 class: Introduction to  graph theory.

 # Current implementations: